 It’s interesting the things that you see out on the water.
 Other boats for one, we always had to be on the lookout, as especially at night there were plenty of fishing operations going on, sometimes throwing off so much light onto the horizon that I was confusing them for cities, these blinging fleets would attract anything up to the surface then with nets the size of a few city blocks drag them all up to the surface, at least they were easy to spot.

 During the day there were tankers and cargo ships to dodge, and every once in a while we would get rewarded with dolphins on the bow, or the occasional flying fish that would end up landing on deck (though our trolling fishing line remained untouched!).
 The third day, still quite a ways away from Malaysia, a small bird crash landed on deck.
 I’m not sure what he was doing so far from shore (he certainly didn’t seem to have the wings or size of a long distance flier) but he seemed to be thankful to have somewhere to rest for a while.
 I held out my finger out of curiosity, and he hopped right on and ended up on my shoulder where he stayed for quite some time.

 The first spot of land though and he was off, and we were officially in Malaysia.

 We had great weather, though the lack of wind and prevailing direction meant we motored a lot of the way.
 This meant less sailing, but it did put us in a little early.
-Consulting the charts the decision was made to spend the extra day finding a secluded beach and claiming it for ourselves.
+Had we had a professional weather station with us during the trip, we could have done a little more planning for the trip.
+But again, while cruising, how would we install it?
+Therefore, consulting the charts, the decision was made to spend the extra day finding a secluded beach and claiming it for ourselves.
 Not a bad life!